What is PST?

 Understand the importance of mental skills in sport and how they can impact sport performance.

 Be taught what the mental skill is, why it is important, and how to use it in practice and/or competition.

-Establishing an action plan designed to motivate athletes to become more productive and effective.
+Establishing an action plan designed to motivate athletes to become more productive and focused towards achieving sport success.

 The words or phrases we say to ourselves.
 They should be positive, motivating, meaningful, and easy to remember.

 Control emotions, focus on the task, and get in the zone.
-Your routine is 100% in your control!
+Get competition ready with a pre-performance routine!

 Emotions are our reactions to events, interactions or outcomes in sport.
 Coping strategies can help reduce stress.

 Strategies to use when your energy levels are lower than desired.
 These strategies will help you get into "the zone".